 Internships will take place from May through August.
 The length of each internship will be dependent upon its content and goals, but internships are typically 8 to 12 weeks of work.
 Michigan Language Assessment will provide a salary of up to $2,400 per month, pro-rated for the length of the internship.

-Applications are welcome from English language teaching professionals with an interest in second or foreign language assessment and graduate students who are studying linguistics, foreign language assessment, education, psychology, psychometrics, or related fields.
+Applications are welcome from graduate students who are studying language assessment, computational linguistics, psychometrics, education, or related fields, as well as from professionals with an interest in second or foreign language assessment.
 In accordance with United States Citizenship and Immigration Services (USCIS) regulations, all successful applicants will be required to show proof of their legal right to accept employment in the United States.

 - Applicant name and contact information